gramster/gramster.github.io/content/post/Creating Type Stubs for Scientific Python-1.md

         return updated_node
 ```

-Note that I want to replace the value with the CST node corresponding to `...`; rather than try to construct that it is easier to just use the helper `cst.parse_expression` to construct it for me from the source string `'...'`.
+Note that I want to replace the value with the CST node corresponding to `...`; rather than try to construct that explicitly with class constructors it is easier to just use the helper `cst.parse_expression` to construct it for me from the source string `'...'`.
+Constructing CST nodes to represent what you want can be non-trivial so these helpers are invaluable.

 ### Replacing Function Bodies with `...`